2205845/CS220AU-DP/index.md

 ## Main body
 What is AI, and what impacts has it had on civilization so far?
+What is a digital identity?
 How has fake news spreading impacted society this far?
+AI: A new world of possibilities?
+(Advantages and disadvantages)

 Below you see an example of embedding an image that is found in this repository's assets/img folder: